top of page

 Image from vecteezy.com

-For budget-conscious travelers, Airalo’s eSIM is a great alternative.
-You can buy it online and activate it before or during your trip without removing your regular SIM card.
+For budget-conscious travellers, an eSIM is a great alternative.
+You can buy one online and activate it before or during your trip without removing your regular SIM card.

 Airalo Indonesia eSIM Plans: